tinyredinc/notes/real_estate/fa_agreement.md

 The Financial Advisor shall act as an independent contractor and not as an employee, agent, partner, or joint venturer of COSTONE GROUP.
 Nothing in this Agreement shall be interpreted as creating an employment relationship between COSTONE GROUP and the Financial Advisor.

 ## Term and Termination

-This Agreement shall commence on the date of signing and continue until terminated by either party with thirty (30) days written notice.
-Either party may terminate this Agreement immediately for cause.
+The Agreement shall commence upon the date of execution and shall continue in effect until either 1) the lapse of one calendar year from the date of signing, or 2) its termination by either party upon providing thirty (30) days' written notice.
+Furthermore, either party retains the right to terminate this Agreement.

 ## Governing Law